Jen Stark: Animation

 Stark has created animations since 2005, at which point she made films entirely from intricately cut paper.
-In 2015, Stark was invited to create original artwork and animations for the 32nd MTV Video Music Awards, hosted by Miley Cyrus.
+In 2015, Stark was invited to create original artwork and animations for the 32nd MTV Video Music Awards.

 Corporate Collaborations

 Stark has collaborated with corporate partners, lending her design to product packaging.
 In 2018, she worked with makeup company Smashbox to design a holiday collection called Holidaze.
 That same year, Stark offered several of her designs for Vans sneakers.
-In 2019, Stark created designs for Mendocino County's Las Jaras Wines.
+In 2019, Stark created designs for Las Jaras Wines.
 In 2023, Stark collaborated with Skechers to create a limited-edition shoe collection with three unique designs.
+In 2026 Jen Stark worked with Samsung creating art for their TVs.

 Museum Collections and Exhibition History

-Stark's work is collected worldwide, notably by the Smithsonian American Art Museum in Washington, D.C., the Miami International Airport in Miami, Florida, the Museum of Contemporary Art, North Miami, Florida,The West Collection in Oaks, Pennsylvania and the Crystal Bridges Museum of American Art, Bentonville, Arkansas.
+Stark's work is collected worldwide, notably by the Smithsonian American Art Museum in Washington, D.C.; the Miami International Airport in Miami, Florida; the Museum of Contemporary Art, North Miami, Florida; The West Collection in Oaks, Pennsylvania; and the Crystal Bridges Museum of American Art in Bentonville, Arkansas.

 In 2019, Stark had a solo show called "Color Cascade" at the Schneider Museum of Art in Ashland, Oregon.
 The exhibition featured work made from a range of materials, including wood, paper and motion and sound activated animation.
 In March 2021, Stark was one of three artists to participate in "Light the Night," a group exhibition featuring animations that were projected onto buildings in downtown Fort Lauderdale.
 Stark's work was projected on the NSU Art Museum Fort Lauderdale.